hughrun/autodidact/to-be-read.md

 * Trick mirror: reflections on self-delusion / Jia Tolentino
 * Fictions of sustainability: the politics of growth and post-capitalist futures / Boris Frankel
 * Confronting the democratic discourse of librarianship / Sam Popowich
-* The Knowledge: How to Rebuild Civilization in the Aftermath of a Cataclysm / Lewis Dartnell ✅
-* Better work together / Enspiral
 * Capitalist Realism: Is there no alternative? / Mark Fisher
-* A paradise built in hell / Rebecca Solnit
 * Against Purity: Living Ethically in Compromised Times / Alexis Shotwell
-* The Biggest Estate on Earth / Bill Gammage ✅
 * [Coding Literacy](https://mitpress.mit.edu/books/coding-literacy) : how computer programming is changing writing / Annette Vee
 * Being ecological / Timothy Morton
 * Play anything / Ian Bogost
-* City of Trees / Sophie Cunningham ✅
 * More work for mother / Ruth Cowan
-* Sorting things out: classification and its consequences / Bowker & Star
+* Sorting things out: classification and its consequences / Bowker & Star 📚
 * What's the use? / Sara Ahmed
 * Texture: human expression in the age of information overload / RHR Harper
 * Work: a history of how we spend our time / James Suzman